SEC judge in Cohen case no stranger to high-profile cases

 This person, who did not want to be named to protect personal relationships, said Murray drives a pick-up truck, enjoys gardening and has dedicated her free time to developing a college program for inmates at an all-women's prison in Maryland.

-In 2009, L'Oreal Paris selected her as one of 10 "Women of Worth" to honour her volunteering.
+In 2009, L'Oreal Paris selected her as one of 10 "Women of Worth" to honor her volunteering.

 A staffer in the SEC's administrative law judge office said Murray declined to be interviewed.